maticnetwork/heimdall/README.md

 `OR`

-Run following commands from host to initalize heimdall and create config files -
+Run following command from host to initalize heimdall and create config files -

 ```bash
 $ docker exec -it matic-heimdall sh -c "make init-heimdall"